IBM-Blockchain-Archive/marbles/tutorial_part1.md

 All networks created with the Bluemix service will have Membership Services and support TLS exclusively.
 Once you have edited `mycreds.json` you are ready to run Marbles.

-#<a name="runlocal"></a>Run Marbles on Local Machine
-Now we are ready to work on the application!

-1. To run the app locally we need to get these files onto your machine
-	- **Important Step:** If you have Git installed then browse a command prompt/terminal to a desired working directory and type `git clone http://gopkg.in/ibm-blockchain/marbles.v2` **<- that url is for Branch v2.0 which works with Hyperledger Fabric v0.6.1+**
-		- Follow any login prompts with your GitHub account
-1. Next we need to install our dependencies.
-Open a command prompt/terminal and browse to the root of this project.
-1. In the command prompt type:

-		> npm install gulp -g
-		> npm install

 1. [Configure](#confignetwork) the SDK to use your preferred blockchain network.
 Jump back here when finished.